High Hazard Cross Connections in Minnesota

 PDF version of this Web page formatted for print:

-High Hazard Cross Connections in Minnesota (PDF: 50KB/2 pages)
+High Hazard Cross Connections in Minnesota (PDF)

-Plumbing cross connection contamination incidents occur throughout Minnesota, in both large and small communities.
+Plumbing cross-connection contamination incidents occur throughout Minnesota, in both large and small communities.
 Below is a sample of cross-connection contamination events at CPWSs identified during MDH Drinking Water Emergency Responses:

-|Incidents have also occurred in small to medium-sized communities in Minnesota.|
+Incidents have also occurred in small-to-medium-sized communities in Minnesota.

 Many CPWSs already have established programs for monitoring high-hazard cross connections in their water distribution system.
 MDH is working with the Minnesota Department of Labor and Industry (DLI), League of Minnesota Cities (LMC), Minnesota Section of American Water Works Association (MNAWWA), Minnesota Rural Water Association (MRWA), local plumbing code authorities, and the plumbing industry to establish resources and rule language to help all CPWSs in addressing inadequately protected high-hazard cross connections.